Need help? We are available to speak to you 7 days a weekRead More

 There are three types of partner visas that you may be able to apply for depending on your circumstances.
 All three visas allow you and your partner to live together in Australia and can be applied for by any couple, including same-sex couples.

 The 820 visa would suit you if you currently live in Australia and are in a genuine relationship with an Australian citizen, permanent resident, or eligible New Zealand citizen.
-The visa allows you to live and work in Australia while awaiting a permanent (801) visa decision.
+After two years, you may become eligible for the permanent Partner visa (801).

 If you are in a de facto relationship with or married to an Australian citizen, Australian permanent resident, or eligible New Zealand citizen and are currently residing outside Australia, this visa enables you to enter Australia to be with your partner, granting you the freedom to live, study, work, and travel without any limitations.

 If you are engaged to an Australian citizen, Australian permanent resident, or eligible New Zealand citizen and are currently residing outside Australia, you can apply for this temporary visa, which lets you enter Australia to marry your fiancé.
-Once married, you are eligible to apply for a subclass 820/801 Partner visa.

 The primary purpose of family violence provisions is to protect and support victims by allowing them to maintain their Partner visa eligibility even after a relationship has broken down due to domestic or family violence.

-You may be eligible Schedule 3 Partner visa if you do not hold a substantive visa or are unlawful at the time of your Partner visa lodgement and meet the Schedule 3 criteria.
+You may be eligible for a Schedule 3 Partner visa if you do not hold a substantive visa or are unlawful at the time of your Partner visa lodgement and meet the Schedule 3 criteria.

-The Partner visa application process can be challenging and time-consuming, but our team at Australian Migration Agents handles this daily and understands the requirements needed for successful outcomes.
-Get in touch to discuss your eligibility and explore the most budget-friendly services available to you.
+The Partner visa application process can be challenging and time-consuming, but our team at Australian Migration Agents handles it daily and understands the requirements needed for successful outcomes.

 Book a consultation